 Congregations might consider including a liturgical reading on the theme of the refugee crisis in Shabbat services and/or dedicating a sermon or text study to the topic.
 If you have a relationship with a refugee or refugee professional in your local community, consider inviting that person to speak during services.
 You might also plan an educational program after Friday evening services or after Saturday morning services.

 For individuals and congregations alike, HIAS is pleased to provide programming resources that include a liturgical reading, sermon/D'var Torah talking points, a text study, and a list of ways that people can take action on their own or as a group.
-You can download that resource here.
-A pre-recorded video message from HIAS CEO and President Mark Hetfield will be shared with all registered communities in mid-February.
-If you are located in Canada, our partners at JIAS Toronto will provide resource materials that apply to the Canadian context.
+This resource will be available in the coming months.
+If you are located in Canada, our partners at JIAS Toronto will provide resource materials that apply to the Canadian context, and if you are based in Europe, you will receive resource materials from HIAS’ European headquarters in Brussels.

 We encourage you to think through which of these options would be the most appealing to you and/or your community.
 Congregations and organizations may also want to begin identifying possible community partners (e.g., other synagogues, local organizations, etc.) and finding the right space for the program.

-*If the March 5-6 dates do not work for you or your community, feel free to register your participation below and simply choose another date in Spring 2021 that works with your calendar.
+*If the March 4-5 dates do not work for you or your community, feel free to register your participation below and choose another date in Spring 2022 that works with your calendar.

-Please contact Rabbi Rachel Grant Meyer with any additional questions.
+Please contact Andrea Gagne with any additional questions.

 PLEASE FILL IN THE FORM BELOW TO SHOW YOUR INTEREST